bgutapix/bgutapix.github.io/README.md

-"# website full of random pics"
+# website full of random pics